dwp/multichain-review/README.md

 Government departments are often required to exchange information, where frequently, there may be dependencies on the data, impacting day to day operations or decisions being made.
 Traditional forms of data exchange may carry overheads and the potential for error and miscommunication.

 ##Hypothesis
-A MultiChain blockchain can be created to facilitate the sharing of data, improve security while reducing error, fraud, and the reducing the risks and costs associated with the currently employed means of data sharing.
-MultiChain offers the following features, making it a platform worthy of consideration:
+A MultiChain blockchain can be created to facilitate the sharing of data, and improving security all while reducing error, fraud, and reducing the risks and costs associated with the currently employed means of data sharing.
+Having access to shared data will allow government departments to more easily conduct day to day operations and make decisions.

-* Based on open source software, and soon to be released under a GPLv3 licence
-* Fully permissioned, offering the ability to deploy a private, fully access controlled ledger
-* Uses a randomised round robin approach to forming blocks, rather than relying on proof of work
-* Supports atomic transactions between multiple parties without the need to go off-network
-* Provides a JSON-RPC API to interact with nodes on the network
-* Enables storage of arbitrary data on the blockchain

 ##Experiment and research proposed
 Run a Docker MultiChain cluster where each node represents a government department capable of reading and writing data that is made immediately available to other departments.